-- 1. Students must identify their faculty advisor during the Fall semester of their first year. - 2.
-Students must file their PhD Interactive Plan of Study (iPOS) prior to January 20th during the Spring semester of their first year (see below for information on how to file the iPOS). - 3.
-Students must notify the Graduate Student Advisor via email of their intention to earn the MIP at the beginning of the semester in which they intend to earn the degree (include ID number in the email) and then identify remainder of master's committee and submit the SHESC Committee formation document to the Graduate Student Advisor along with a memo from their chair explaining committee membership and a one-page statement from the student regarding their research interests. - a.
-Notice that an MIP committee should have 3 members total.
-To facilitate the process, co-chairs, external members, and 4-person committees are not recommended for the MIP.
-Thus, the MIP committee may be somewhat different from the eventual PhD committee. - 4.
-The Graduate Student Advisor will submit an MIP request form to the Graduate College, at which point the MIP iPOS will be

-- generated and appear in MyASU.
-The Graduate College will not generate an MIP iPOS unless the PhD iPOS has been approved. - 5.
+- d) If changes in committee membership later become necessary (after the iPOS has been filed and approved) the iPOS must be updated to reflect the new committee.
+Students will need to complete the Committee Change Form in order for the change to be approved.
+It is highly recommended that students meet regularly with the Graduate Student Advisor to ensure their iPOS is up to date and accurate. - 4.
+Students should work with their faculty committee to finalize their MA Research Skills Portfolio topic and paper format during their first year of the program. - 5.
+Students must notify the Graduate Student Advisor via email of their intention to earn the MIP at the beginning of the semester in which they intend to earn the degree (include ID number in the email) and then identify the remainder of the master's committee and submit the SHESC Committee formation document to the Graduate Student Advisor. - a.
+Notice that a MIP committee should have 3 members total.
+To facilitate the process, co-chairs, external members, and 4- person committees are not recommended for the MIP.
+Thus, the MIP committee may be somewhat different from the eventual PhD committee. - The Graduate Student Advisor will submit a MIP request form to the Graduate College, at which point the MIP iPOS will be generated and appear in MyASU.
+The Graduate College will not generate an MIP iPOS unless the PhD iPOS has been approved. - 7.
 Students must complete their MIP iPOS as soon as possible after it has been generated.
 A student cannot apply to graduate with the MIP until their MIP iPOS has been approved.
-Students can apply to graduate via MyASU. - 6.
+Students can apply to graduate via MyASU. - 8.
 Students must make sure they apply to graduate with the Master's degree, not the PhD.
 The deadline to apply to graduate is posted online with other graduation deadlines, but occurs in early October in the Fall and early February in the Spring.
 There is a \$50 application fee but, if a student does not graduate in the semester for which they pay the fee, it will roll forward.
-Students only have to pay the fee once per degree. - 7.
-Students must complete their research paper/portfolio and submit it to their Supervisory Committee for approval. - 8.
-Students must present their approved MA paper/portfolio work at the SHESC Research Symposium during the Spring semester. - 9.
-Students must turn-in the signed MA/MS culminating experience paperwork to the Graduate Student Advisor upon successful completion of requirements. - a.
-Deadlines of culminating experiences
+Students only have to pay the fee once per degree. - 9.
+Students should complete the first draft of their master papers to their faculty chair by February 1 of the year they intend to complete the MIP.
+They then work with their faculty advisor to revise the paper, befor turning in the completed paper to their entire committee no later than April 1. - 10.
+Students must present their approved MA paper/research at the SHESC Research Symposium during the Spring semester. - 11.
+Students must turn-in the signed MA/MS culminating experience paperwork to the Graduate Student Advisor upon successful completion of requirements